Elis James and John Robins: Live shows

-Following the broadcast of the A Robins Amongst The Pigeons book, live readings were played at selected venues in 2015.
+Following the broadcast of the A Robins Amongst the Pigeons book, live readings were played at selected venues in 2015.
 In late 2016 Elis and John took a version of their show on a tour of England, Scotland and Wales.
 Named The Elis James and John Robins Experience, the show began in October in Norwich and finished in the Kentish Town Fourm in November.
 Listeners who have attended the live shows have been christened 'live vibe tasters'.
 Upon releasing their book, The Holy Vible, the pair undertook a nationwide book tour, including an extended show at the Hammersmith Apollo featuring former producer Dave Masterman and Nish Kumar.
 On 28 July 2018, Elis and John broadcast the radio show live from the Kendal Calling music festival, which was put out as episode 230 of the podcast.
 It was announced that the 250th episode of the radio show would be broadcast in front of a live audience at the Comedy Store London on 22 December 2018.

 On 26 April 2020, during the Coronavirus lockdown in the UK, Elis and John live-streamed An Evening With Elis and John (hosted by fellow comedian Ivo Graham), each broadcasting from their respective homes.
 The broadcast was a light-hearted “look back at their life, work, loves, regrets and cans”.
-This became a regular live stream gig.
+This became a regular livestream gig during the lockdowns, with several further livestreams around New Year's Eve.

 Awards

 The show won the Chortle Radio award on 20 March 2017.
 In 2020, the show won a Gold Award at the Audio and Radio Industry Awards in the category of 'Funniest Show'.

-The show’s sister podcast on BBC Radio 5 Live, “How Do You Cope?...with Elis and John" won the Broadcasting Press Guild award for best podcast in 2021.
+The show's sister podcast on BBC Radio 5 Live, “How Do You Cope?...with Elis and John", won the Broadcasting Press Guild award for best podcast in 2021.

+The pair won "Moment of the Year" at the UK Audio and Radio Industry Awards 2024 for an episode of “How Do You Cope?...with Elis and John" in which John spoke about his struggle with alcohol addition and his ongoing recovery.